arjunrawal07/Resume-Node/README.md

 })
 ```

 Step 5.
-Then add this following to your package.json file:
+Then add the following to your package.json file:

 ```"bin": {
     "your-command-here": "./index.js"